Hair Transplant Michigan Specialists

 A hypothermosol holding solution is a unique holding formula for grafts that were taken away from the donor area.
 Grafts are held in this solution while they are out of the body to ensure that they do not decay while preparing the recipient site for implantation.
 This formula is also used to preserve organs when they are donated to their new recipients in hospitals.
 Hypothermosol is an expensive formula that makes a dramatic shift in hair graft life and greatly improves hair restoration results.

-The use of Hypothermosol during hair transplantation offers multiple benefits, some of which include the following: The grafts extracted during an FUE procedure are thin and prone to drying out, so a gelatinous-like solution is used to lock moisture in.
+The use of Hypothermosol during hair transplantation offers multiple benefits, such as: The grafts extracted during an FUE procedure are thin and prone to drying out, so a gelatinous-like solution is used to lock moisture in.
 It allows the grafts to more easily slide into their recipient location with less resistance, enhancing results.
 While most grafts are only set aside more a matter of minutes to hours, studies have shown that hair grafts can survive for several days outside the body when placed in the Hypothermosol solution used during follicular unit extraction

 Request a consultation